charliepark/fat_fingers/README.md

 There's a similar tool, called [Mailcheck.js](https://github.com/Kicksend/mailcheck).
 It offers suggestions to the user, to check the e-mail they entered to make sure it's legit.

 Fat Fingers is different, in that it does the work silently, without checking with the user.
+It also has a more focused use-case.
+All we're trying to do is to eliminate *clearly* wrong e-mail addresses.

 Perhaps you want to roll with their approach.
 That's cool, and you'd be in good company.
 For my own projects, I'd rather not bother the user with something that's obviously wrong, if I can fix it on my own.